chlee-tabin/mtsa-tutorial/README.md

 ## Brief description of the algorithm

-My understanding of the algorithm is that by having the sequence information of the multiple barcodes representing a specific CRE, one can build a model that tries to explain the variation of RNA/DNA score within a CRE by a combination of the presence/absence of k-mer sequences found in the barcode + the surrounding vector sequences.
+My understanding of the algorithm is that by having the sequence information of the multiple barcodes representing a specific CRE, one can build a model that tries to explain the variation of RNA/DNA score within a CRE by a combination of the presence/absence of gapped k-mer sequences found in the barcode + the surrounding vector sequences.

 In a perfect world of MPRA, barcode sequence would have no effect and we would get a very similar RNA/DNA score for every barcode sequence given an identical CRE.
 But that is not what we observe, and it tries to computationally "fix" this.